necout/vid-player/readme.md

 ### ⚠️ Prerequisites

 The program requires FFplay, which is included in this repository alongside FFmpeg and FFprobe.
-If it isn't there, you should install it or put the executables in the directory of the program.
+You should install it or put the executables in the directory of the program.

 - [FFmpeg](https://ffmpeg.org/)